+INM ATE'S NAME ADC #

+UNIT Γ

-INMATE'S NAME ADC # UNIT I, THE UNDERSIGNED, OF MY OWN FREE WILL, DO HEREBY STATE THAT MY RELIGIOUS AFFILIATION BE CHANGED FROM ТО , WHICH I HEREBY STATE, IS MY RELIGIOUS AFFILIATION AS OF NOW.
-This religion does { } does not { } require a Special Religious Diet.
-The specific dietary requirements (ex. pork free) are as follows:
+IE UNDERSIGNED, OF MY OWN FREE VIGIOUS AFFILIATION BE CHANGED FR ·

+TO , WHICH I

+HER EBY STATE, IS MY RELIGIOUS AFFILIA ATION AS OF NOW.

+religion does { } does not { } require a Sprements (ex. pork free) are as follows: pecial Religious DietThe specific dietary
-I FORMALLY REQUEST THAT A COPY OF THIS UPDATE BE PLACED IN MY INSTITUTIONAL JACKET AND THAT ALL NECESSARY RECORDS INDICATING MY RELIGIOUS AFFILIATION BE CORRECTED ACCORDINGLY.

-I acknowledge that if I abuse this Religious Diet, disciplinary action may result and that I will be removed from the Special Diet list.
-Abuse includes, but is not limited to, refusal to eat the Special Religious Diet food, eating foods from the regular diet line, and/or purchasing commissary items not allowed on the Special Religious Diet.
-Such abuse will result in my forfeiture of any religious diet for a period of twelve (12) months.
-The decision to remove me rests with the Chaplain and Warden.
+I ackremo Speciforfei I FORMALLY REQUEST THAT A CONTITUTIONAL JACKET AND THAT ALL NIGIOUS AFFILIATION BE CORRECTED mowledge that if I abuse this Religious Diet, wed from the Special Diet list.
+Abuse includial Religious Diet food, eating foods from the missary items not allowed on the Special Religious of any religious diet for a period of twe with the Chaplain and Warden.
+ACCORDINGLY. disciplinary action may result and that I will les, but is not limited to, refusal to eat the e regular diet line, and/or purchasing ligious Diet.
+Such abuse will result in my Y l be

-Inmate's Signature
+Inmate's Signature Date

-Date

-Chaplain acknowledgment of receipt
+Chaplain acknowledgment of receipt Date

-Date

 Cc: Records Inmate Chaplain's File